rebontadeb/rcciit_training/podman/06-podman-run-stop.md

 ` podman ps -a ` -- For listing all the running,stopped or failed containers.

 ## START CONTAINERS : Use podman client to stop a running container.

-First we will grab the value of `CONTAINER ID` or `NAMES` from the command output of `podman ps`.
-Then use the respective value to stop the running container.

-`podman stop <value of CONTAINER ID>` or
-`podman stop <value of NAMES>`

-## STOP CONTAINERS : Use podman client to start a stopped container.

 First we will grab the value of `CONTAINER ID` or `NAMES` from the command output of `podman ps -a`.
 Then use the respective value to stop the running container.